Vistage Live podcast

 Knowledge is power in a remote work environment, and AI is the key to unlocking it.
 AI empowers remote workers to access and share knowledge by identifying experts and curating relevant content tailored to individual needs.

-By utilising natural language processing and machine learning, AI can understand queries and provide personalised answers, enabling remote workers to access timely and relevant information.
+By utilising natural language processing and machine learning, AI can understand queries and provide personalised answers.
+Remote workers can then access timely and relevant information.
 AI can also curate and organise information from various sources and present it in a user-friendly way, streamlining the process of locating and absorbing knowledge.

 AI supports skill development by personalising learning paths and offering customised resources for remote workers.
-By analysing individual strengths, weaknesses and interests, AI can recommend targeted training programs and learning materials that enable remote employees to continually expand their skillsets and stay competitive in the job market.
-AI also facilitates the exchange of best practices, feedback and advice among peers, creating a supportive and growth-oriented remote work environment.
+By analysing individual strengths, weaknesses and interests, AI can recommend targeted training programs and learning materials.
+Allowing remote employees to continually expand their skillsets and stay competitive in the job market.
+AI also facilitates the exchange of best practices, feedback and advice among peers, creating a supportive and growth-oriented environment.

 Cybersecurity and privacy